francoismichel/ssh3-spec/draft-michel-ssh3.md

 }
 ~~~~

+The first byte send on the HTTP/3 stream is the Signal Value.
+The
-The Channel Type is a UTF-8-encoded string whose length is defined
+Channel Type is a UTF-8-encoded string whose length is defined
 by the Channel Type Length field.

+\[\[Note: SSHv2 uses text-based channel IDs.
+Should we keep that or
+use somthing else instead ?
+If we change, we loose a 1-1 mapping with SSHv2.]]

 The Maximum Message Size field defines the maximum size in bytes of
 SSH messages.

+The remaining bytes of the stream are interpreted as a sequence of SSH messages.
+Their format and length can vary depending on the message type (see {{messages}}).

 ### Channel types